If there is one thing guitar students of this era have in abundance, it is guitar exercises.

-In my days we had to scrape the little money we had to find books and magazines with the lessons and exercises that we needed.
+We had to scrape together what little money we had to find books and magazines with the lessons and exercises we needed back in the day.

-Since there wasn’t an abundance of guitar lessons and exercises, when we found what we needed in a magazine we would learn it really in depth.
+Because there were few guitar lessons and exercises available, when we found what we needed in a magazine, we would study it thoroughly.

 When you do that, you’ll gain a lot more from practicing that exercise, as we’ll see below.

-In fact I’ll be giving you just one exercise, which I’ll then show you how to practice in depth and squeeze all the benefit you can from it.
+In fact, I’ll be giving you just one exercise, which I’ll then show you how to practice in-depth and squeeze all the benefits you can from it.